-Examples of possible consequences for breaches of expectations include, but are not limited to, the following: demerit, detention, loss of privileges, in-school suspension, modified in-school suspension, out-of-school suspension and expulsion.
+Examples of possible consequences for breaches of expectations include, but are not limited to, the following: redirections, reflections, loss of privileges, in-school suspension, modified in-school suspension, out-of-school suspension and expulsion.
 Below are descriptions of various consequences.